-Sharing my insights about the land, healing, Reconciliation & Canada 150.
+Sharing my insights about reconciliation, the land, and healing.

 Onion Lake Powwow 2017

 Last Friday I welcomed two of our researchers from the University of Calgary, master’s student, Megan and summer student, Elsy to Lloydminster to attend their first powwow.
 Megan’s role in the Women Warriors research is investigating food security and informal supports that participants may access for food (if you’re interested in learning more I included the intro to her proposal in last newsletter), and Elsy is working on the literature review of worldwide physical activity programs for Indigenous women.
 They visited Lloydminster to better understand the program, be exposed to Indigenous culture, and meet some of our Warriors.

 We arrived at the powwow grounds at 6:30 pm to an amazing grand entry.
 Onion Lake had a full house despite there being four powwows last weekend.
 The grand entry included Chief and Council, special guests like Federations of Sovereign Indigenous Nations (FSIN) Vice Chief Robert Merasty, and all the dancers.
 For the first time this year it included the President of Lakeland College, Alice Wainwright-Stewart along with Clint Chocan, their newly hired Indigenous Student Support Specialist and an Indigenous graduate of their power engineering program.
 President Wainwright-Stewart announced a Treaty Six flag raising this September at their Lloydminster and Vermillion campus, and invited everyone to attend.
 It is an act of reconciliation within Lloydminster and if you want to know why please read part 4 of my essay below.